TronFortyTwo/Tux-in-Space/type.typ

 PARENT: Spacecraft

 NAME: Star
-DESCRIPTION: A star is a celestial body that have termonuclear reaction inside it, for that shine of its own light
+DESCRIPTION: A star is a celestial body that have termonuclear reaction inside it, for that shine of its own light.
+Stars have a mass between 0.08 and 200 Sun Masses.
+Lighter objects are called brown dwarfs, and they don't produce energy via nuclear fusion
+MASS_MIN: 9241818
+MASS_MAX: 3.97784e29
 PARENT: Celestial object

 NAME: Sub-brown dwarf